Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Rayleigh-Normal Distribution

-For $\mu<\tau$, ${\cal A}(-\mu)\supset{\cal A}(-\tau)$ holds, and thus we obtain $Z_{v}(\mu)\le Z_{v}(\tau)$. \end{proof} By Proposition \ref{cum}, the set of the functions $Z_v$ determines a family of probability distributions on $\R$ with one parameter $v\ge0$.
+Finally, we give the following most basic property of the Rayleigh-normal distribution function. \begin{prp}\Label{cum} The Rayleigh-normal distribution function $Z_v$ is a cumulative distribution function for each $v\ge 0$. \end{prp} By Proposition \ref{cum}, the set of the functions $Z_v$ determines a family of probability distributions on $\R$ with one parameter $v\ge 0$.
 We call the probability distribution determined by $Z_v$ the Rayleigh-normal distribution.
-As shown in Theorem \ref{thm.gen}, the family of probability distribution functions can represent the optimal conversion rate in the second order asymptotics.
+As shown in Theorem \ref{thm.gen}, the family of probability distribution functions can represent the optimal conversion rate in the second-order asymptotics.